TroutGear south platte fishing maps

 There are numerous other streams and lakes accessed on state and federal lands .....

-Raspberry, Roaring Fork Creeks - accessed on Irvine and Odd Fellows State Wildlife Areas
+Roaring Fork of the North Platte - accessed on Odd Fellows State Wildlife Areas

 Cowdrey Lake - north of Walden, a state property